DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 * __ledcontrol.ini__ resp. __ledcontrol{Number}.ini__ are the names the framework is looking for if no files named _directoutputconfig.ini__ can be found.

-\subsection inifiles_autoconfignumbering LedControl file numbering
+\section inifiles_filenumbering LedControl file numbering

 Some types of output controllers support automatic discovery and configuration (e.g. LedWiz, PacLed64 and PacDrive).
 For those output controllers it is not necessary to have a cabinet config file and/or LedWizEquivalent toys configured.